Associations

 - BBB is unable to locate the business.

-We would like to thank you for bringing this matter to our attention.
-It is our hope that through our actions we have demonstrated our commitment to enhancing the quality of life for all, as a responsible, effective consumer advocate.
+Member satisfaction is especially important to AARP, and we are constantly exploring better ways to serve our members.
+We hope this information has been helpful and that through our actions we have demonstrated our commitment to enhancing the quality of life for all, as a responsible,effective consumer advocate.

 Sincerely,